Moistcrafter/moistcrafter.github.io/README.md

 </p>

-If the page scrolls as you rotate the object, reload the page
+If the page scrolls as you rotate the object on mobile, reload the page
 </div>